epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 The dataset we refer to is constructed through contributions at [bechdeltest.com](https://bechdeltest.com/).
 Anyone can freely fill out a movie form indicating whether a movie has passed or failed the test along with specific information on the criteria met or missed.
 Users can also leave comments on movie pages if they disagree with the result assigned to a movie.
 We want to determine whether this database is truly a random collection of movies, or if there is some inherent bias of choice which would represent a confounding element for our analyses.

 To do so, we determine a dependent variable for the CMU corpus which takes value 1 if the corresponding movie appears in the Bechdel database and 0 if not.
 Then, we perform a logistic regression of this variable on several factors: country, box office revenue, genre, result of the Bechdel test, release year, female presence, as well as crossfactors.
-Then, we execute a chi-squared test to determine independence of the binary dependent variable.
+Then, we execute a chi-squared test to determine dependence of the binary dependent variable.
 We complement with post hoc tests depending on the outcome.

 **Step X** Feature based prediction